Format Options

 .

-When accepting JSON-formatted source data, you may optionally flatten each incoming object as a pre-processing step prior to ingesting it.
+When accepting JSON source data, you may optionally flatten each incoming object prior to ingestion.
 This can transform complex, multi-level JSON structures into simple objects comprising one level of key/value pairs, ready for storage in a single table row.

 To do this, define a flattening